urre/Update-From-Bottom/readme.txt

 * Swedish

 == Changelog ==

+= 1.0.3 =
+Small change.
+WordPress version 3.1 no longer a requirement.
+Minor changes to button box alignment.

 = 1.0.2 =
 Bug fix.
 Buttons showed up on more screens than needed.
 Now only posts and pages